SiebeA/CorpusNormalization/README.md

 ___________________

-- Post-initial setup for FILE BY FILE
+- Post-initial setup for FILE BY FILE processing
   - `cd /TN_w_IRISA`
   - `source venv/bin/activate` # activate the virtual environment
   - Move the `.xls*` file with the sentences that need to be normalized to the **(using xls instead of .xlsx, and having column headers on the first row increases convenience level )** `TN_w_IRISA` dir